4Rooms/backend/doc/README.md

 </details>

-We decided to store JWT in cookie with HttpOnly flag and Secure flag.
+We decided to store JWT tokens intead of cookie.

 ## REST API